Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory

 Let's first recall some notions which are used to define Hilbert polynomials of coherent sheaves on projective schemes. \begin{defn} The dimension of a coherent sheaf $ E $ on a scheme $ X $ is the dimension of its support as a subscheme of $ X $, i.e.,

-\end{defn} \begin{rmk} The dimension of a zero sheaf is $ -\infty $ since the dimension of the empty set is $ -\infty $. \end{rmk} \begin{defn}[{\cite[Section I.7]{hartshorne1977algebraic}}] A polynomial $ P(z) $ in $ \QQ[z] $ is called \tb{numerical} if $ P(m) $ is in $ \ZZ $ for all $ m \gg 0 $ in $ \ZZ. $ \end{defn} \begin{rmk} \begin{enumerate}[font=\normalfont,leftmargin=*] \item It's equivalent to define a numerical polynomial to be a polynomial $ P(z) $ in $ \QQ[z] $ such that $ P(m) $ is in $ \ZZ $ for all $ m $ in $ \ZZ $ by \cite[Propostitison 7.3]{hartshorne1977algebraic}. \item A numerical polynomial need not have integer coefficients.
-For example, $ P(z) = \frac{1}{2}z^2 + \frac{3}{2}z + 1 $ is numerical since $ \frac{1}{2}z^2 + \frac{3}{2}z $ is always an integer when $ z $ is an integer.
-Indeed, $ P(z) $ is the Hilbert polynomial of the structure sheaf of $ \PP^2. $ \end{enumerate} \end{rmk} \begin{defn} Let $ X $ be a projective scheme.
-A choice of an ample line bundle $ H $ on $ X $ is called a \tb{polarization} of $ X. $ A pair $ (X, H) $ where $ H $ is an ample line bundle on $ X $ is called a \tb{polarized projective scheme}. \end{defn} \begin{defn-prop} Let $ (X, H) $ be a polarized projective scheme of dimension $ d $.
+\end{defn} \begin{rmk} The dimension of a zero sheaf is $ -\infty $ since the dimension of the empty set is $ -\infty $. \end{rmk} \begin{defn} A polynomial $ P(z) $ in $ \QQ[z] $ is called \tb{numerical} if $ P(\ZZ) \subeq \ZZ. $ \end{defn} \begin{defn} Let $ X $ be a projective scheme.
+A choice of an ample line bundle $ H $ on $ X $ is called a \tb{polarization} of $ X. $ A pair $ (X, H) $ where $ H $ is an ample line bundle on $ X $ is called a \tb{polarized} projective scheme. \end{defn} \begin{defn-prop} Let $ (X, H) $ be a polarized projective scheme of dimension $ d $.
 Let $ E $ be a coherent sheaf on $ X. $ There is a unique numerical polynomial

 in $ \QQ[z] $ such that